cromatikap/upw/CODE_ANALYSIS.md

 - ✅ Better handling of decryption failures (wrong password, corrupted file)
 - ✅ Proper exception chaining with `from e`
 - ✅ `sys.exit(0)` on password mismatch (line 33 in prompt.py) - now using non-zero exit code

-**Remaining Issues**:
-- ⚠️ No validation of decrypted data structure (could add JSON schema validation)
+- ✅ No validation of decrypted data structure (now using JSON schema validation)

 ### 3.3 Code Organization ⚠️ IMPROVED